Many recruiters belong to the Recruiter.com Network group on LinkedIn.

 A More Proactive Next Step

-OK, we covered a lot of recruiters just by joining The Recruiters’ Network.
+OK, we covered a lot of recruiters just by joining The Recruiter.com Network.
 But what about those recruiters who specialize in people just like you?
-What groups do they belong to?
+Which groups do they belong to?

-Think about your top 10 keywords, the ones you especially want to be recognized for in your Skills & Expertise section.
+Think about your top keywords, the ones you especially want to be recognized for in your profile’s Skills & Expertise section.

 Bird Dogging It

-Remember my infographic, HOW TO: Find Recruiters on LinkedIn?
-Well, if you have found targeted recruiters on LinkedIn, then you can look at their profiles, usually toward the bottom, see which groups they belong to, and join some of those groups yourself.
+Remember my infographic, How to Find Recruiters on LinkedIn?
+If you have found targeted recruiters, you can look at the Interests section at the bottoms of their profiles, see which groups they belong to, and join some of those groups yourself.

-If you’re on LinkedIn, and you want a new job, it just makes sense to make yourself as findable as possible.
-This is low hanging fruit, ripe for the picking.
+If you’re on LinkedIn, and you want a new job, it makes sense to make yourself as findable as possible.
+Start by joining the Recruiter.com Network group.